 - Go to any view from the Result Screen page.
 Go to the menu located in the top right corner of each view and click on it.

-- A pop-up will open to password-protect the document.
+- A pop-up will open to choose the export format and to choose whether to password-protect the document.

 - If you choose to protect the document, then you need to provide a custom password or autogenerate a password from OWL.